Why Traditional Disinfectants Fail in Canadian Hospitals - CleanSmart Canada

 Sources

-- PubMed Central - Healthcare-associated Infections and Antimicrobial Resistance in Canadian Acute Care Hospitals
+4. PubMed Central – Healthcare worker disinfectant exposure and respiratory effects Healthcare-associated Infections and Antimicrobial Resistance in Canadian Acute Care Hospitals